Hilscher/netPI-nodered-npix-rs485/README.md

 The image provided hereunder deploys a container with installed Debian, Node-RED and rs485 nodes to communicate with netPI extension modules NIOT-E-NPIX-RS485.

-Base of this image builds the latest version of [debian:jessie](https://hub.docker.com/r/resin/armv7hf-debian/tags/) with installed Internet of Things flow-based programming web-tool [Node-RED](https://nodered.org/) and two extra nodes *serial rs485 (in/out)* providing access to the RS485 serial port of the module NIOT-E-NPIX-RS485.
+Base of this image builds [debian](https://www.balena.io/docs/reference/base-images/base-images/) with installed Internet of Things flow-based programming web-tool [Node-RED](https://nodered.org/) and two extra nodes *serial rs485 (in/out)* providing access to the RS485 serial port of the module NIOT-E-NPIX-RS485.
 The nodes communicate to the module across a serial connection over device `/dev/ttyS0` using the CPU's so-called "mini UART" mentioned in the [BCM2835 ARM Peripherals manual](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf).
 This UART has some restrictions supporting for example 8,7 Databits only or does not support partity handling.

 ATTENTION!
 Never plug or unplug any extension module if netPI is powered.
 Make sure a module is already inserted before applying 24VDC to netPI.